 - Ready a professional-looking outfit.
 Typically business professional attire is expected at an interview unless specifically noted by the interviewer ahead of time.
 Prepare your outfit early to ensure all items fit well, are clean and ready to go.
 See our information on Looking Your Best for more details.

-Special Preparations for a Video or Phone Interview
+Special Preparations for a Video or Phone Interviews

-- Please contact career services if you would like to use one of our interviewing spaces.
-(Phone and Video)
+- Please contact career services if you would like to reserve one of our interviewing spaces.